-English French Music PSE Mathematics Geography PE & Games (Including swimming) Welsh Science History Religious Education Enrichment Art IT Spanish
+English French Music PSE

+Mathematics Geography PE & Games Welsh

+(Including

+swimming)

+Science History Religious Education Enrichment

+Art IT Spanish

 - All Junior School schemes of work show progression from one year to the next and include differentiation with appropriate provision for ALN and MAT pupils; - Routine assessment is used to monitor the progress of pupils; - Pupils with specific learning difficulties are given a Classroom Support Plan and offered the opportunity of specialist tuition, generally timetabled during a language lesson.
 In addition they will receive some in-class support in certain lessons, according to the type of support they require; - Pupils in Year 6 (and some teaching in years 3 to 5) are taught by specialist English, Mathematics, Science, MFL, Music, PE, RE and Art/DT teachers.
 Some teachers are Senior school trained and have either taught in the Senior School or are currently teaching in the Senior School.
 This promotes continuity and progression with the Senior School; - All form groups in the Junior School are mixed ability.
-However, pupils are in ability sets for Mathematics from R8 (Year 3).
-These sets are revisited at the end of the year; - An overview of the term's curriculum is provided to parents at the start of the term.
+However, pupils are in ability sets for Mathematics from R9 (Year 4).
+These sets are revisited at the end of the year.
+Our R8 pupils will be taught Mathematics in a mixed ability set and groups will be fluid according to the topic and pupil need. - An overview of the term's curriculum is provided to parents at the start of the term.
 It is titled 'What Will my Child Learn at School This Term?' - At the start of each term, an activities programme is published to pupils and parents; - The personal and social development of pupils is the responsibility of all staff.
-However, the PSE programme is delivered predominantly by the Form Tutor and is designed to reflect the School's aims and ethos.
+However, the Jigsaw, PSE programme is delivered predominantly by the Form Tutor and is designed to reflect the School's aims and ethos.